 II.
 STATEMENT OF POLICY

-Graduate faculty are those faculty approved by the Dean of the Graduate School to teach graduate courses and/or to offer direct assistance to graduate students in their graduate programs.
+Graduate faculty are those faculty who meet eligibility criteria and have approval by the Dean of the Graduate School to teach graduate courses and/or to offer direct assistance to graduate students in their graduate programs.
 Teaching graduate courses does not automatically confer graduate faculty status.

-The initial appointment of faculty to graduate status, whether for current faculty new to graduate programs or faculty new to UNF, may be recommended to the Dean of the Graduate school at any time.
-Academic departments with graduate programs will recommend qualified faculty who are, or will be, actively involved with teaching graduate courses and/or offering direct assistance to graduate students for appointment to the graduate faculty.
+The initial appointment of faculty to either graduate faculty category, whether for current faculty new to graduate programs or faculty new to UNF, may be recommended to the Dean of the Graduate School at any time.
+Academic departments with graduate programs will recommend qualified faculty who are, or will be, actively involved with teaching graduate courses and/or offering direct assistance to graduate students for appointment to either the Research or Teaching Graduate Faculty.
 The Dean of the College will review each such nomination and add a recommendation.
 (The College Dean has the right not to forward names she/he does not judge to be appropriate.)
-The nomination will then be forwarded to the Dean of the Graduate School.
-Each college has specific criteria for graduate faculty status, which have been approved by the appropriate dean, by the Graduate Council, by the Dean of the Graduate School, and by the Vice President for Academic Affairs.
-Once approved, these criteria form the bases on which each college makes its recommendations to the Dean of the Graduate School for appointment to and retention of graduate faculty status.
-These criteria capture in ways determined by the faculty in a particular college to be appropriate to that college (1) active involvement with teaching graduate courses and/or offering direct assistance to graduate students, (2) appropriate pursuit of a scholarly agenda, and (3) instructional effectiveness in her/his graduate level courses.
+The nomination will then be forwarded to the Dean of the Graduate School, with accompanying documentation of eligibility (e.g., curriculum vitae, faculty credentialing matrix), for final review and approval.

-A member of the graduate faculty who is a professor is reviewed every ten years, beginning from the time she/e was promoted to professor.
-A member of the graduate faculty who is an associate professor or an assistant professor with tenure is reviewed every five years, beginning from the time she/he was promoted to associate professor or was awarded tenure, respectively.
+A member of the Research Graduate Faculty who is a full professor is reviewed every ten years, beginning from the time she/he was promoted to professor.
+All other members of the Research Graduate Faculty are reviewed every five years.
+A member of the Teaching Graduate Faculty is reviewed every three years.

-If the case is provided by the candidate demonstrates that the College-specific criteria are met, as judged and endorsed by the College Dean, the Dean of the Graduate School will consider the graduate faculty member to have achieved renewal.
+If the case as provided by the candidate demonstrates that the relevant criteria are met, as judged and endorsed by the College Dean, the Dean of the Graduate School will consider the graduate faculty member to have achieved renewal.